 We’re addressing the issue in the upcoming version of our PDA Gold.

-Temporary Solution: Disable the scaling
+Temporary Solution: Disable the scaling (no longer needed)

 Currently, you can resolve the image protection issue by temporary disabling the WordPress scaling feature with the following code: